dpalomar/game-sudoku-java/REVIEW.md

 - Using as springboot application
 - Separation among web code and services, logic, domain code
 - Use of unit testing allows refactor the project to improve it.
+- Good test coverage.

 # Problems/suggested improvements

 - Poor package organization.
-Need improve the separation like domain, services, controllers, etc.
+Needs improve the separation like domain, services, controllers, etc.
 - Needs clean code: some forgotten _semicolons_, _imports with *_.
-- Abuse of nested loops.
+- Abuse of nested loops, maybe refactor with design patterns.
 - No javadoc.
 - Avoid returns _true/false_ sentences.
 Better using of conditional sentences
 - Control some nulls from params with `Optional` to avoid `NullPointerExceptions`
+- Improvement: Use a ATDD syntax like _given...when...then_ in the tests to self documentation.
+- Refactor nested conditions because Java use "_short circuit_" to evaluate logical operators.
+- Maybe too cyclomatic complexity due to nested loops and nested conditions.

 # Highest priority improvement